Niagara Parks Commission: History

-The Commission was founded in 1885 and charged with preserving and enhancing the natural beauty of Niagara Falls and the Niagara River corridor as a public greenspace and environmental heritage.
+The commission was founded in 1885 and charged with preserving and enhancing the natural beauty of Niagara Falls and the Niagara River corridor as a public greenspace and environmental heritage.
 The first commissioner was Casimir Gzowski.
 Other notable Commissioners have included Thomas McQuesten and James Allan.
-Current Commission Chair is vice chair April Jeff’s.
+Current Commission Chair is vice chair April Jeff's.
 Former chair Sandie Bellows, died October 2021.

 Activity

-In total, the Commission is in charge of about 16.19 sqkm of parkland along the river, in addition to the Niagara Parkway which spans 56 km.
+In total, the commission is in charge of about 16.19 sqkm of parkland along the river, in addition to the Niagara Parkway which spans 56 km.
 In this corridor, the NPC manages numerous trails, historic sites, picnic areas, and attractions.
-The Commission formerly managed Navy Island National Historic Site under a lease agreement with the Parks Canada.
+The Commission formerly managed Navy Island National Historic Site under a lease agreement with Parks Canada.

 Niagara Parks also operated the People Mover, a shuttle bus system intended to aid transportation along the Niagara River and help reduce automobile crowding near the Falls.
 The buses were powered by propane and included a trailer unit during most popular hours.
-In the long term, the Commission is planning for a fixed track transit system along the Niagara Parkway, although no decision has been taken on the exact technology to be used.
+In the long term, the commission is planning for a fixed track transit system along the Niagara Parkway, although no decision has been taken on the exact technology to be used.
 In the meantime, the Commission joined forces with Niagara Falls Transit to launch the fully accessible WEGO bus system in 2012, and in the process discontinued the People Mover service.